lockedatapublished/itsalocke/content/training/recommendedtraining.md

 {{<btn href="//itsalocke.com/#contact" msg="Get in touch">}} to book this bundle, or learn more.

 ### Modeller
-Get one to four days of building and evaluating analytical models in R. The more days of training, the more of these topics will be covered:
+Get one to four days of building and evaluating analytical models in R or Python.
+The more days of training, the more of these topics will be covered:

 - The end to end process
 - Data preparation and basic feature engineering